rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 =3.
 $$

 Thus, the stroboscopic sampling progressively approaches the condition of exactly three samples per oscillation.
-As this ratio converges toward 3, the phase drift decreases and the successive triangular patterns become increasingly aligned with one another, reflecting the decreasing phase drift.
+As this ratio converges toward 3, the phase drift decreases and the successive triangular patterns become increasingly aligned with one another.

 The sampling does not alter the pendulum's dynamics or synchronize its motion.
 Instead, it reveals the changing relationship between the pendulum's amplitude-dependent period and the fixed sampling interval.
 The gradual convergence of